ktorio/ktor-documentation/topics/creating_http_apis.md

 This module, in turn, calls the following extension functions:

-* `configureRouting` is a function defined in `plugins/Routing.kt`, which is currently doesn't do anything:
+* `configureRouting` is a function defined in `plugins/Routing.kt`, which currently doesn't do anything:
    ```kotlin
    fun Application.configureRouting() {
        routing {